 The last thing you need is an (RAC)MSA Non-Race National B License.

 Most of the rules are based on safety and currently, any car running quicker than 12.99 seconds, or has an open body or cut roof will need an MSA spec cage (cars running 14.99 down to 12.99 and with the engine behind the rear axle will need a roll bar which is similar to a cage).

-If you want to know the finer details, all the information you could ever possibly need is available, the easiest way to get it is to take an associate membership and ask all your questions in our very active Members Forum.
-If you are serious about building a full-on race car, please seek advice from the committee members and racers (who are happy to help) so your car can be built to the correct specification and pass scrutineering.
+If you want to know the finer details, all the information you could ever possibly need is available, the easiest way to get it is to take a membership and ask all your questions in our very active members Forum.
+If you are serious about building a full-on race car please seek advice from the committee members and racers (who are happy to help) so your car can be built to the correct specification and pass scrutineering.